 What is Return on Common Equity?

 Return on Common Equity is used by some investors to assess the likelihood and size of dividends that the company may pay out in the future.
-A high ROCE would mean that the company is generating high profits from its equity investments, thus making the company more likely to pay out dividends.
+A high ROCE indicates the company is generating high profits from its equity investments, thus making dividend payouts more likely.

-Furthermore, the ROCE ratio can be used to evaluate how well the company’s management has utilized equity capital to generate value by running the business.
-A high ROCE would suggest that the company’s management is making good use of equity capital by investing in NPV-positive projects, thus creating more value for the company’s shareholders.
+The ROCE ratio can also be used to evaluate how well the company’s management has utilized equity capital to generate values.
+A high ROCE suggests that the company’s management is making good use of equity capital by investing in NPV-positive projects.
+This should create more value for the company’s shareholders.

 How to Calculate Return on Common Equity